A Classic Horror Story: Plot

 Despite finding a rustic cabin in the clearing, they do not enter.
-Fabrizio and Riccardo find three deformed scarecrows crucified with pig heads on stakes in a kind of altar.
-Terrified, they leave.
-After Elisa enters the cottage, she discovers a ritualistic mural depicting three deities: Ostro, Mastosso and Carcagnosso, which symbolize the leadership of a group that worships them in exchange for abundance and riches through human sacrifice.
+Fabrizio and Riccardo find three deformed scarecrows crucified with pig heads on stakes in a kind of altar; terrified, they leave.
+After Elisa enters the cottage, she discovers a ritualistic mural depicting three deities: Osso, Mastosso and Carcagnosso, which symbolize the leadership of a group that worships them in exchange for abundance and riches through human sacrifice.
 They decide to spend the night in the RV.
 When they hear screams coming from inside the house, everyone but Mark decides to go into the house to investigate.
 In the attic of the house, they discover a girl trapped inside a cocoon of hay.
 The group is horrified to discover the girl has had her tongue mutilated.

 They witness Mark being dragged out of the RV by three masked figures, who bring him into the cabin and tie him to the living room table.
 Hiding in the attic, the group is forced to watch as the three masked figures torture and kill Mark by gouging out his eyes and breaking his feet with a wooden hammer.
 The trio drag Mark's body outside while the rest of the group waits for dawn to escape through the forest.
 After finding a graveyard of abandoned cars, they realize they are not the first victims of the cult's fanatics.
 The girl reveals her name, Chiara, through a diary.
 Chiara is the only survivor of her family.

 The group finds themselves walking in circles as they return to the clearing again.
 Night falls and the group shares their personal stories as they drink the only beer bottle left.
 Elisa wakes up and sees all the followers of the sect standing in front of the house with Sofia, Chiara and Riccardo as hostages on a ritualistic stage.
-The masked figures representing Ostro, Mastosso and Carcagnosso begin the ritual.
+The masked figures representing Osso, Mastosso and Carcagnosso begin the ritual.
 Sofia has her eyes gouged out and Riccardo has his ears mangled.
 Their severed parts are placed on the gigantic scarecrow in which Chiara is trapped.
 Sofia and Riccardo have their throats cut as Elisa and Fabrizio watch from inside the cabin.
-Elisa realizes that Fabrizio had put sleeping pills in their alcohol and confronts him, discovers that he has a hidden earpiece.
+Elisa realizes that Fabrizio had put sleeping pills in their alcohol and confronts him, discovering that he has a hidden earpiece.
 Angry, he instructs one of the cult members to take her and she is dragged outside.